February 4, 2026 | Real Estate Advice

 • Real estate professionals

-This coordinated approach helps reduce risk and ensure decisions are properly documented.
+Consequently, this coordinated approach helps reduce risk and ensures decisions are properly documented throughout the sale.

 Can an executor list a property without beneficiary approval?